 What is an LE?

-An LE is a temporary staff member from a United Way Corporate Partner who works during campaign season helping the Resource Development Staff.
+An LE serves as a temporary staff member from a United Way corporate partner and works during campaign season helping the Resource Development Staff.
 The Resource Development Staff is a team of United Way staff members who assist ECCs with campaign efforts, including year-round activities.

 United Way Donors

 United Way donors make the Chattahoochee Valley a better place to live for everyone.
 Their dollars fund vital programs that assist families, children, homeless individuals, and so many more.
 Because of our supporters, children are fed, teens learn about healthy relationships, homeless individuals receive housing, and families have access to afterschool care.

 To find out more about getting involved, contact United Way at (706) 327-3255.
 Thank you!

 If you’d like to learn more about United Way, visit our About page.